Family: Asclepiadaceae

 Leavesnarrow, stackless (sessile) or short petiole, usually alternate but occasionally opposite, hispid (hairy).

-MaintenanceProduces a deep tap root making transplanting difficult.
-Mark the plants spot since it breaks dormancy late and can be unknowingly damage.
+MaintenanceProduces a deep tap root, making transplanting difficult.
+Mark the plant's spot since it breaks dormancy late and can be unknowingly damaged.

 Propagationseeds